-Estimates of model's (6) parameters based on the above KST estimation procedure are reported in Table 4.
-Namely, these include the estimates of threshold parameter \overline{q} and vector of parameters $\Theta = (c_1, c_2, c_3, c_4, c_5, c'1, c'2, c'3, c'4, c'5)'$.
-The table also reports values of policy rule parameters beta, gamma and delta of threshold model (4) under each regime i implied by the point estimates of the above vector.
-The confidence intervals of the estimates of \overline{q} , reported in the table, are calculated based on Caner and Hansen's (2004) procedure.
-In addition to the above, Table 4 reports values of Chow's optimal test statistic for the following null hypothesis:
+Estimates of model's (4) parameters based on the above KST estimation procedure are reported in Table 4.
+Namely, these include the estimates of threshold parameter \bar{q} and policy rule parameters beta, gamma and delta of threshold model (4) under each regime i.
+The confidence intervals of the estimates of \bar{q} , reported in the table, are calculated based on Caner and Hansen's (2004) procedure.
+In addition to the above, Table 4 reports values of the Wald test statistic, denoted as Wald-Stat, examining the following null hypothesis: